notator/WebMIDISynthHost/README.md

 #### SoundFonts:
 The soundFonts directory has been seeded with sf2 soundFont files created from the [Arachno soundFont](http://www.arachnosoft.com/main/soundfont.php) using the [Viena soundFont editor](http://www.synthfont.com/index.html).
 Any sf2 soundFont can, of course, be used.<br />

-#### Demo Applications:
+#### Other Host Applications:
-Web MIDI synths can easily be lifted out of this host and used in other Web applications that work "out-of-the-box".
-There are some simple applications, demonstrating how this can be done at:<br /> [SimpleSoundFontSynthHost](http://james-ingram-act-two.de/open-source/SimpleSoundFontSynthHost/host.html),  [(GitHub)](https://github.com/notator/SimpleSoundFontSynthHost), [SimpleMIDISynthHost](http://james-ingram-act-two.de/open-source/SimpleMIDISynthHost/host.html), [(GitHub)](https://github.com/notator/SimpleMIDISynthHost) and [SimpleMIDISynthHost2](http://james-ingram-act-two.de/open-source/SimpleMIDISynthHost2/host.html),
+Web MIDI synths can easily be lifted out of this host and used in other Web applications.
+Simply copy the synth's directory and the WebMIDI directory in parallel somewhere where the new host can access the files, and then link the files to the new host.<br />
+There are some simple applications that implement this pattern at:<br /> [SimpleSoundFontSynthHost](http://james-ingram-act-two.de/open-source/SimpleSoundFontSynthHost/host.html),  [(GitHub)](https://github.com/notator/SimpleSoundFontSynthHost),
+[SimpleMIDISynthHost](http://james-ingram-act-two.de/open-source/SimpleMIDISynthHost/host.html),
+[(GitHub)](https://github.com/notator/SimpleMIDISynthHost) and
+[SimpleMIDISynthHost2](http://james-ingram-act-two.de/open-source/SimpleMIDISynthHost2/host.html),